-6. Capital programme and the Medium Term Financial Plan (MTFP)
+7. Capital programme and the Medium Term Financial Plan (MTFP)

-- 6.1 It is important to emphasise the impact of the capital programme on the Council's revenue budgets through the MTFP.
+- 7.1 It is important to emphasise the impact of the capital programme on the Council's revenue budgets through the MTFP.
 This occurs in the following ways: - Through monies that are required to be set aside to repay debt principal.
 This is known as the Minimum Revenue Provision (MRP).
-This is required to be charged on all capital expenditure which is funded by borrowing, whether that be internal or external borrowing. - Interest charged on external borrowing. - Revenue Contributions to Capital Outlay.
+This is required to be charged on all capital expenditure which is funded by borrowing, whether that be internal or external borrowing. - Interest charged on external borrowing.

-- 6.2 Budgets are set aside for these charges in the General Fund.
+- Revenue Contributions to Capital Outlay. - 7.2 Budgets are set aside for these charges in the General Fund.
 Historically MRP and interest budgets have been low as we have had relatively significant levels of capital receipts as well as a large proportion of our schemes being self-funded through mixed-use developments.
 This has meant our levels of long-term borrowing have also been quite low.
-Going forward as internal sources of funding deplete both in terms of capital receipts and cash balances borrowing will increase as set out in section 7 of this strategy. - 6.3 Through our recently refreshed capital governance arrangements (see section 12) we will ensure that all decisions on capital investment fully reflect the revenue impacts.
+Going forward as internal sources of funding deplete both in terms of capital receipts and cash balances borrowing will increase as set out in section 8 of this strategy. - 7.3 The capital governance arrangements (see section 13) will ensure that all decisions on capital investment fully reflect the revenue impacts.
 We will do this by: - ensuring that all business cases fully consider the revenue costs of borrowing (both MRP and interest) where they are not fully funded by a ring-fenced source. - Maintaining an up-to-date forecast of the impact of the capital programme on the revenue budgets. - Ensuring that there is transparency over investment decisions and these are informed by the affordability of revenue impacts.

-7. Capital Financing Requirement
+8. Capital Financing Requirement

-7.1 The Council's cumulative outstanding amount of debt finance is measured by the capital financing requirement (CFR).
+8.1 The Council's cumulative outstanding amount of debt finance is measured by the capital financing requirement (CFR).
 This increases with new debt-financed (external or internal) capital expenditure and reduces with minimum revenue provision charges and capital receipts used to repay debt.
-Current modelling sees the aggregate CFR increase from £467m in 2020/21 to £1,037m in 2025/26.
+Current modelling sees the aggregate CFR increase from £464m in 2022/23 to £1,189m in 2026/27.